dsLeks/tutoringApp/credentials/README.md

     Run the following command in the folder with ‘alekhyaKey.pem’ present: ssh -i "alekhyaKey.pem" ubuntu@184.169.234.47

 <strong>Database Credentials</strong>

+    These credentials are in .env file on the cloud server with the following lines:

     Hostname / URL: sfsu-swe-db1.cxmkfkhrgxty.us-west-1.rds.amazonaws.com
     Username: admin